geometric-intelligence/TopoBenchmark/README.md

    - Modify `install_requirements.sh` to select the proper `CUDA` and `torch` versions among the available options (`CUDA=cu121` and `torch=2.3.0` by default).
    - Please check [this website](https://github.com/pyg-team/pyg-lib) to check the combination that works best for you.

-5. Ensure that you have a working tmx installation by running the entire test suite with
+5. Ensure that you have a working tbx installation by running the entire test suite with

    ```bash
    pytest